Student Bill of Rights

 ARTICLE XI

-The Bill of Rights shall become operational upon receiving a two-thirds vote of the members of the Student Senate and with the approval of the associate provost/dean of student success and the president of the College.
+The Bill of Rights shall become operational upon receiving a two-thirds vote of the members of the Student Senate and with the approval of the Associate Provost for Student Success and the President of the College.